top of page

 • What qualifications should a concrete contractor possess?

 The contractor must have a proper state license.
 Some projects require specialty licenses, while others will require a general contractor’s license.
-(More information on NC licensing, click here) The contractor should be bonded in North Carolina.
-In some cases, a bond is required.
+The contractor should be bonded in North Carolina if required.
 The contractor must have worker’s compensation and general liability insurance.
-(Click here to see if a contractor is insured) The contractor must have legal employees.
+The contractor must have legal employees.

 • Do you remove the old concrete and debris from the job site?